 The students enjoyed tie-dyeing last Thursday during periods 3, 7, and 8.
 They will continue this project on Monday September 12th.
 Students can bring a shirt or some socks, we'd be happy to have more garments to experiment on and do it for you!

 (this is definitely an experiment, so don't send your nice stuff )

 CONGRATULATIONS TO OUR NEW ELAC BOARD!

-The English Learners Advisory Committee (ELAC) first meeting took place last Thursday at the library.
+The English Learners Advisory Committee (ELAC) first meeting at the library.
 Each table was filled with families enjoying pizza, cookies, and soda.
 The topics were the Importance of Attendance, nominating our new ELAC Board, and a presentation about what ELAC entails.
-Our next meeting is November 17.
-We are looking forward to a year of growth and positivity!
 Congratulations to our new Board!

 KEEPING OUR STUDENTS SAFE